READ CLIENT REVIEWS

-Is Avoiding Car Maintenance a Form of Negligence?
+Is Avoiding Car Maintenance A Form Of Negligence?

 Proper and timely maintenance helps ensure that vehicles are safe to operate and all people sharing the road are kept safe.
 If a driver fails to service his car regularly and he causes a crash, injured parties can hold the driver liable for failure to maintain the car.

-How Failure to Maintain a Car Can Be Considered Negligence
+How Failure To Maintain A Car Can Be Considered Negligence

 Drivers are legally obligated to follow all the rules of the road, including driving cars that are properly and regularly maintained, repaired, or serviced.
 If a driver drives a poorly maintained car, and their failure to service the car results in a crash, then the driver may be held legally responsible for any property damage and injuries caused by the crash.